College of Humanities and Social Sciences

 The university established its “College of Liberal Arts” in 2005 when it was granted by the Ministry of Education (MOE) to change its name as Asia University, thereby obtaining a comprehensive university status as a result of its excellence in both pedagogy and research.
 The college then consisted of three departments: the Department of Applied Foreign Languages, the Department of Early Childhood Education, and the Psychology Department.
 In 2007, the university started its restructuring and the college was renamed “the College of Humanities and Social Sciences.”
 While the college emphasized its new focus, “the Department of Applied Foreign Languages” was renamed “the Department of Foreign Languages and Literature,” with a new concentration on literature and humanities in general.
 Meanwhile the Department of Social Work joined the college, making the new college a full-fledged college, covering both humanities and social sciences.
 In February, 2014, the university again restructured its academic units in the wake of globalization in higher education around the world, and the Psychology Department was incorporated into the new “College of Medical and Health Sciences.”
 “The College of Humanities and Social Sciences” is currently composed of three departments: the Department of Foreign Languages and Literature, the Department of Early Childhood Education, and the Department of Social Work.

-The college’s first Dean (from August 1, 2005 to July 31, 2010,) was Dr. Cheng-Chen Chien, Chair Professor of the Department of Foreign Languages and Literature.
-The succeeding Dean (from August 1, 2010 to January 31, 2014) was Dr. Huei-Chen Ko, Chair Professor of the Psychology Departmentand and the current Vice President of the university.
-The current Dean (February 1, 2014-) is Dr. Ying-Huei Chen, Professor of the Department of Foreign Languages and Literature.
+The college’s first Dean (from August 1, 2005 to July 31, 2010) was Dr. Cheng-Chen Chien, Chair Professor of the Department of Foreign Languages and Literature.
+The succeeding Dean (from August 1, 2010 to January 31, 2014) was Dr. Huei-Chen Ko, Chair Professor of the Psychology Department and the current Vice President of the university.
+The current Dean (February 1, 2014-) is Dr. Ying-Huei Chen, Chair Professor of the Department of Foreign Languages and Literature.

 II.
 Founding Objectives

-The college was established to promote academic development in humanities and social sciences and to cultivate in students such core competences as humanities, social care, professional knowledge, global perspective, cross-cultural awareness and critical and innovative thinking.
+The college was established to promote academic development in humanities and social sciences and to cultivate in students such core competencies as humanities, social care, professional knowledge, global perspective, cross-cultural awareness, and critical and innovative thinking.

-To cultivate quality talents in both humanities and social sciences who are endowed with good personality, social awareness and global perspective, thereby enabling them to exert social influences.
+To cultivate quality talents in both humanities and social sciences who are endowed with good personalities, social awareness and global perspective, thereby enabling them to exert social influences.

 IV.
 Educational Goals

-The College aims to cultivate in our students the following core skills and competences
+The College aims to cultivate in our students the following core skills and competencies.